 Proof of Insurance | Original certificate | High | 80% | Fake documents | Direct confirmation |

 The primary guidelines for landlords verifying insurance include checking for specific tenant policy criteria like liability limits and policy duration.
-Landlords must assess approximately ten criteria to ensure tenant insurance at places like Mars Tower meets standards.
+Landlords must assess approximately ten coverage validation criteria to ensure tenant insurance at places like Mars Tower meets standards.
 Cross-check steps involve comparing tenant-declared insurance policy details with the insurer-provided documentation, ensuring no policy discrepancies exist.
 Landlords should update insurance verification practices annually or whenever significant legal changes occur to align with evolving rental property insurance standards.
 Using services from companies like ZenRent ensures a robust insurance policy evaluation process.